Let the flexibility of a CWI Liberal Arts degree help you achieve a variety of academic goals and pursue a wide array of careers.

 Connecting With Ideas

-Faculty in the Sociology program work closely with the following four-year schools to assist students with transfer:
+Faculty in the Sociology program work closely with the following four-year schools to assist students with transfer.
+For additional information on agreements with Idaho schools, see Transfer and Articulation in the course catalog.

 - Boise State University